onehashai/onehash-connect/help/zulip-cloud-or-self-hosting.md

-# Choosing between Zulip Cloud and self-hosting
+# Choosing between OneHash Connect Cloud and self-hosting

 Whether [signing up for Zulip Cloud](https://zulip.com/new/) or [self-hosting Zulip](https://zulip.com/self-hosting/) is the right choice for you depends on